adrien-cpu/HeartWise/README.md

 ## Style Guidelines:

 - Primary color: Soft Lavender (#E6E6FA) for a calming effect.
+(Applied via HSL variables in `globals.css`)
 - Secondary color: Light Gray (#D3D3D3) to provide a neutral background.
+(Represented by `muted` and `secondary` HSL variables in `globals.css`)
 - Accent: Coral (#FF7F50) for highlights and call-to-action buttons.
+(Applied via HSL variables in `globals.css`)
 - Clean and modern typography for readability.
+(Using Geist Sans/Mono)
 - Simple and elegant icons to represent different features and actions.
+(Using Lucide icons)
 - Clean and intuitive layout to provide a seamless user experience.
+(Leveraging ShadCN components and Tailwind)
 - Subtle animations and transitions to enhance user engagement.
+(Provided by ShadCN/Tailwind Animate)

 ## Original User Request (French):
 # Cahier des charges — Application de Rencontre Nouvelle Génération avec IA